 It's the end of $5 free cash, that's for sure.
 Barring any promotions like this, that is.
 These come up from time to time.

-soCash have been running a "free cash" promotion for a long while, which as I mentioned above, is effectively a "credit" component of your account.
+soCash have been running a "free cash" promotion for a long while (since around August 2018), which as I mentioned above, is effectively a "credit" component of your account.

 You can, in the same transaction, both earn "credit" and use "credit".
-That means every subsequent withdrawal of $30 you make, which really only costs you $29-$29.50 (with "credit" offsetting the cost), will also earn you "credit" for making a withdrawal of $30+, which is then applied to your next withdrawal.
+That means every subsequent withdrawal of $30 you make, which really only costs you a maximum of $29.60 (with "credit" offsetting the cost), will also earn you "credit" for making a withdrawal of $30+, which is then applied to your next withdrawal.

 - You can make up to 10 withdrawals per day

 - You may withdraw up to three times from one merchant per day